basis-robotics/basis/docs/architecture.md

 - **Unit**: A single program.
 Can be composed with others in the same process, or run as a single process.
 Maps to a ROS node, approximately.
 (This one needs a better name)
 - **Transport**: A way for units (or other software) to coordinate - think shared memory or TCP
+- **TransportManager**: Responsible for bringing together all enabled transports and creating subscribers/publishers that are agnostic to the transports
 - **Serializer**: A handler for data written over a transport - think "Protobuf" or "ROS message"
 - **Schema**: A definition of a message type read or written by a Serializer.
 Has a unique ID associated with it, possibly also including a version.
 - **Message**: A single instance of a message (TODO: self referencing), has a Schema associated with it